nielsnl68/node-red-contrib-i2c/README.md

 This node will request data from a given device.
 The address and command can both be set in the dialog screen or dynamicly with <b>msg.address</b> and <b>msg.command</b>.
 This node outputs the result as a buffer in <b>msg.payload</b> and places the address in <b>msg.address</b> and command in <b>msg.command</b>.

 ### Output I2C
 This node will send a given String/array/buffer to a given device.
 The address and command can both be set in the dialog screen or dynamicly with <b>msg.address</b> and <b>msg.command</b>.
-The payload can be dynamicly or staticly set.
+The payload can be staticly or dynamicly (using msg.payload) set.
+This payload can be a Buffer, Array, String or Integer.
+When you use integers then the number of bytes to send is importend and can be set between 0 and 6 bytes.

+#### Inportend Note
+This set of nodes is using the work of kelly's I2C package to work.
+And i like to thank hem for the work he did on that package.
+For more info check out his github account at: https://github.com/kelly/node-i2c